Psychedelic Liquid Lights Projections & Art

 LIQUID STAGE PROJECTIONS

 Myself, along with Kevin McNeill and other friends have performed a number of lightshows in collaboration with a variety of bands & artists.
 Although our form differs from traditional shows, we generally combine old-school 60's techniques utilizing plates on overheads, and layer that with custom oil wheels (see below).
 Depending on the music—live video, synthesizers, feedback, and other analog elements may also be incorporated.
 Each performance is tailored to the energy of the crowd & unique sound of the band.
+We also did our best, sometimes our efforts fell flat, working with analog equipment, half of it older than me, presents obstacles and fun challenges.

 We are presently taking a break from live gigs.